 Sophisticated Round Design

-Small or plunge swimming pools are big business in Australia, with several companies and designers either manufacturing or creating solutions for homeowners with small or hard-to-fit lots.
-This one, designed by Brisbane Prestige Plunge Pools and Allcast Precast of Brisbane, Queensland, Australia, looks like a more permanent, high quality round tank pool.
-Positioned either in- or above-ground, these plunge pools work well for yards with rocky soil or for slopes.Continue to 15 of 34 below.
+Small or plunge swimming pools are big businesses in Australia, with several companies and designers either manufacturing or creating solutions for homeowners with small or hard-to-fit lots.
+This one, designed by Brisbane Prestige Plunge Pools and Allcast Precast of Brisbane, Queensland, Australia, looks like a more permanent, high-quality round tank pool.
+Positioned either in- or above-ground, these plunge pools work well for yards with rocky soil or for slopes.Continue to 14 of 33 below.

 Deck Plunge Pool

 A warm, rich wood deck includes a round plunge pool with mosaic tile, designed by Villa Plunge Pools of Perth, Australia.
 Because they are compact, Villa's plunge pools warm up quickly and provide swim and soak opportunities throughout the year.Continue to 17 of 33 below.